Stay-at-Home Mom Resume Examples That Get You Hired in 2025

 The biggest issue that puzzles a stay-at-home mom returning to the workforce is explaining the time off work that you took to raise children.
 Employment gaps always raise red flags with employers, so it is best to indicate that you left your job to be a stay-at-home parent.
 You can add being a stay-at-home mom to the Experience section and describe it just like a paid job.

 When writing a stay-at-home mom resume, you have two goals.
 Firstly, you need to explain that you took the time off work to raise a child to avoid raising red flags.
-Secondly, you should showcase that you kept your skills fresh and developed professionally during your career break.
+Secondly, you should showcase that you committed to personal and professional development during your career break.

 Add it to your Experience section